Aekai/Wi-Mind/README.md

+# This is a fork of Wi-Mind
+This fork takes a look at using autoencoders to improve the original author's neural network approach for classification of the previously acquired data.
+It will only add some files into ["./FeatureExtractionModule/src/"]("/FeatureExtractionModule/src/") and update two files there to python 3.7.
+The rest of this repository was made by the original author.

 # Wi-Mind

 The goal of this project was to infer with humans cognitive load.
 Its preliminary results were presented in UbitTention workshop article and a more detailed description of overall system was presented in master thesis at University of Ljubljana.